programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Notice that the paper IDs in this DataFrame are *almost* the same as the paper filenames.
 We're going to make them match exactly so we can merge the two DataFrames together on this column; in effect, linking each text with their title, discipline and genre.

-To match the columns, we'll remove the `.txt` extension from the end of each filename in the paper DataFrame using a simple `str.replace` function.
+To match the columns, we'll remove the `.txt` extension from the end of each filename in the corpus DataFrame using a simple `str.replace` function.
 This function searches for every instance of the phrase `.txt` in the **Filename** column and replaces it with nothing (in effect, removing it).
 In the metadata DataFrame, we'll rename the paper ID column **Filename**.

 ```
 # Remove .txt from title of each paper